djgish485/ballistic-ai/README.md

 - **Debugging**: Prompt the AI with: "List a couple hypotheses why [issue] is occurring and add log messages to investigate."
 - **Full Files**: Ballistic encourages the LLM to provide the full files necessary for operation.
 If a file gets truncated, remind it to show you the full file.
 - **Manage**: Keep chats manageable by clicking "Next Modification" or refreshing page when you're confident a modification is finished.

+## A New Paradigm

+- Ballistic was created entirely via prompting.
+The .modification-prompts directory contains a log of the prompts used to create Ballistic.

 ## License